 The Element ID is equal to the Probe Response Reception Time element value in Table 8-54.

-The Max Channel Time Max Reception Time field contains the value of MaxChannelTime represented in an unsigned integer of units of 200 microseconds.
+The Max Channel Time MaxChannelTime field contains the value of MaxChannelTime of the MLME-SCAN.request represented in an unsigned integer of units of 200 microseconds.
 It presents the time that the transmitter will be available after the transmission of the Probe Request to receive the Probe Responses since it contains the value of MaxChannelTime as shown in Figure 10-3c and Figure 10-3d.

 Change the sentence in Section 10.1.4.3.3 of TGai Draft D0.5 as follows: (P62L1)